Optimal Discriminant Analysis in High-Dimensional Latent Factor Models: Excess risk and its minimax optimal rates of convergence

-In this section, we first establish minimax lower bounds of the excess risk $R_x(\wh g) - R_z^*$ under model (\ref{model_X}) and (\ref{model_YZ}) for any classifier $\wh g$.
 The results are established over the parameter space $\Theta(\lambda, \sigma, \Dt)$ in (\ref{def_Theta}) which is characterized by three quantities: $\lambda$, $\sigma^2$ and $\Dt$, all of which are allowed to grow with the sample size $n$.
 Our minimax lower bounds of the excess risk fully characterize the dependence on these quantities, in addition to the dimensions $K$ and $p$ and the sample size $n$.

-We use $\PP^{\D}_{\theta}$ to denote the set of all distributions of $\D:= (\X, \Y)$ parametrized by $\theta\in \Theta(\lambda, \sigma, \Dt)$ under model (\ref{model_X}) and (\ref{model_YZ}).
+We use $\PP^{\D}_{\theta}$ to denote the set of all distributions of $\D$ parametrized by $\theta\in \Theta(\lambda, \sigma, \Dt)$ under model (\ref{model_X}) and (\ref{model_YZ}).
 For simplicity, we drop the dependence on $\theta$ for both $R_x(\wh g)$ and $R_z^*$.
 Define

 The following theorem states the minimax lower bounds of the excess risk for any classifier over the parameter space $\Theta(\lambda, \sigma, \Dt)$.

 \begin{thm} Under model (\ref{model_X}), assume {\rm (i) -- (iv)}, $K\ge 2$, $K /(n \wedge p) \le c_1 $, $\sigma^2/\lambda \le c_2$ and $\sigma^2 p/(\lambda n) \le c_3$ for some sufficiently small constants $c_1, c_2, c_3>0$.
 There exists some constants $c_0\in (0, 1)$ and $C>0$ such that \begin{enumerate} \item If $\Dt \asymp 1$, then